My First Successful Job Interview

 This story is one of the major turning points of my life.
 I went to America in 2008, and struggled for two years to find an on-campus job.
 I got very close to get a job twice, but it didn't work out because of the strict regulations for international students in America.

 I used to apply for every single job position listed on the University website including the cafeteria jobs, but I wasn't even called for an interview.
 Twice, I got an interview for a front desk receptionist job, but I was rejected.
 These rejections completely shook my self-confidence.
 I kept thinking that I have a degree in medicine, I am pursuing an MBA, and still I am not good enough to be a receptionist??!!
 I had completely lost faith in myself.
-I had started to believe that I am a totally un-employable person who will never get a job in her entire life.
+I had started to believe that I was a totally un-employable person who'd never get a job in her entire life.

 However, I still kept applying for every job on the list.
 During my last semester, I got a call for an interview from Learning Assistance Center for the position of supplemental instructor.
 They wanted a grad student who could teach Human Anatomy to the undergrad students.
 I applied for this position even though I knew it was completely out of my league.
 I mean people were rejecting me for a receptionist position, who would hire me to teach Anatomy to a class of twenty-five undergrad students?

 On the day of the interview, I was beyond nervous.
 Right before the interview, I made a call to India to my family.
 My parents tried their best to boost my confidence, but it didn't work because I had started to take their positive feedback about me for granted.
-I had started to think that they are my parents so they have to say nice things about me even though I am the biggest loser in the world.
+I had started to think that they are my parents so they have to say nice things about me even though I was the biggest loser in the world.

 After talking to them, my brother came on the phone.
 He wished me good luck.
 I told him- ' I am extremely nervous.
 I cannot get a job like this in a million years.'